lxndrblz/anatole/README.md

 ### RTL support

-Anatole support RTL langauges and flip the whole theme for that.
-To enable the RTL mode for specific langauge it's enough to write the following code in the language params.
+Anatole supports RTL languages and flip the whole theme for that.
+To enable the RTL-mode for a specific language, it's enough to write the following code in the language params.

 ```toml
 LanguageDirection = "rtl"